Digital-Preservation-Finland/file-scraper/README.rst

      'messages': <messages from scraper>,
      'errors': <errors from scraper>}

-The type of elements in the previous dictionaries is string, in exception of the ``index`` elemenent, which is integer.
+The type of elements in the previous dictionaries is string, in exception of the ``index`` element, which is integer.

 The following additional arguments for the Scraper are also possible: